wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554B/NUR ARIF ASYRAF BIN ZAHARI/README.md

 - Optimize atabase performance optimization through improved indexing and query optimization and data caching techniques.
 - Use continuous monitoring tools to track performance data which helps identify performance bottlenecks as they occur.
 - System requires scheduled load and stress testing to verify new improvements while ensuring ongoing system stability.

+## Conclusion

+The system operated with high stability while handling maximum capacity by processing large amounts of data without significant system failures.
+The system processed most requests at fast speeds but showed occasional delayed responses and rate limit messages when handling maximum capacity.
+The API will achieve improved reliability and consistency in future high-load situations through enhanced scalability and rate optimization and resource management improvements.